nus-cs2103-AY2122S1/tp/docs/UserGuide.md

         * `addtask sew buttons t/general`
         * `addtask sew buttons t/SO1`
         * `addtask sew buttons` (for convenience, if the tag is omitted, SalesNote will classify the task as "general")
+* This gives you a convenient way to tag tasks to orders.
+For instance, if an order of interest has id 4, you can tag all relevant tasks `SO4` and later type `findtask SO4` to find all these related tasks.
+As a reminder, if the order should be deleted, SalesNote will automatically remove the tasks tagged to that order for you.
 * The number after the 'SO' prefix **must correspond to the id of an existing order**.
 * The date that accompanies tasks should be keyed in one of the following formats: